-What is the smoking ban?
+What is the smoking ban in public places?

-In 2006, parliament voted to ban smoking in all workplaces, on public and work transport, in pubs, clubs, membership clubs, cafes, restaurants and shopping centres in England and Wales.
+In 2006, Parliament voted to ban smoking in all workplaces, on public and work transport, in pubs, clubs, membership clubs, cafes, restaurants and shopping centres in England and Wales.

 The smoking ban came into force in Scotland on March 26th 2006.
 In Wales, it was enforced from April 2nd.
 In Northern Ireland, the ban came into effect on April 30th.
 England followed suit on July 1st 2007, with the entire UK now officially smoke-free in public places.

-Although smoking is known to cause lung cancer, the effect of passive smoking has proved harder to quantify.
+Although smoking is known to cause lung cancer, the effect of passive smoking had proved harder to quantify.
 A 2002 report by the International Agency for Research on Cancer suggested that regular exposure to passive smoke increases the risk of lung cancer by 20 to 30 per cent.
 According to the British Medical Association, it increases the risk of heart disease by between 25 and 35 per cent and doubles the risk of a stroke.

 The majority of workplaces, shops, public transport and other public environments had banned or at least restricted smoking as a matter of policy by the mid 1990s, but it remained legal to smoke in most licensed premises.

-In November 2004, the government published the white paper on public health, detailing its intention to introduce a partial ban, which would make it illegal to smoke in enclosed public spaces in England and Wales.
+In November 2004, the British government published a white paper on public health, detailing its intention to introduce a partial ban, which would make it illegal to smoke in enclosed public spaces in England and Wales.
 However, an exception would be made for licensed premises such as bars, private clubs and pubs where no food was served.
 There would be a complete ban on smoking in the bar area of licensed premises, to protect staff.